 Cost Of Poor Quality

 Quality is one of the most discussed and least understood subjects in the apparel industry.
-In Most of the organizations still people equate quality function with inspection and the data of first time pass final inspection is the considered as the quality performance of the company.
+Most of the organizations still people equate quality function with inspection and the data of the first time pass final inspection is considered as the quality performance of the company.

-Also defects those are found and rectified internally increase the product cost and reduce the profit.
-Continuous inspection in all processes, rework in cutting, sewing, finishing, embroidery etc., and rejection in each stage increases cost of the product.
+Also, defects that are found and rectified internally increase the product cost and reduce the profit.
+Continuous inspection in all processes, rework in cutting, sewing, finishing, embroidery, etc., and rejection in each stage increases the cost of the product.